rokups/virtual-reality/README.md

 * Take a proactive approach in monitoring your networks.
 Log everything and look for abnormalities.
 Chances are your servers have no business querying imgur.com or similar social media domains.
+* Periodically scan your critical services for inline hooks.

 ## etc